-Property Description Spacing Defines the amount of space between each stamp of the eraser.
-A value of 100% sets the stamp marks edge to edge, if there is no white space around the shape.
-The larger the value, the greater the space between marks.
-A really large value can make the eraser stroke appear as a string of individual marks.
-Conversely, a small spacing value will give the appearance of a fluid brush stroke.
-Spacing is only evident when making a continuous stroke.
-Randomness The Randomness parameters let you create a varied bitmap eraser stroke.
+Property Description Spacing = 10% Randomness The Randomness parameters let you create a varied bitmap eraser stroke.
 Refining these options can give your stroke a lovely, non-mechanical look.
 Random Size You can create variation between the thick and thin of your eraser stroke just by setting the Maximum and Minimum Size values.
 If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
 Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
 The larger the percentage, the larger the range of random variation.
-Random Size = 0% Spacing = 10% NOTE Setting the Minimum Size to 100% eliminates the possibility of creating width variation on your stroke, whether you are applying randomness or not.
+Random Size = 0% Spacing = 10% Random Size = 50% NOTE Setting the Minimum Size to 100% eliminates the possibility of creating width variation on your stroke, whether you are applying randomness or not.
 Therefore, you would be forcing a uniform line width using the Maximum Size value.
 Random Angle Sets the range for random rotation around the set Angle value.
-For example, if the
+For example, if the Angle is set to 45° and the Random Angle set to 10°, the software will choose values between 40°-50° (plus or minus 5 degrees, equaling a total of 10 degrees).